Identification of hedonic equilibrium and nonseparable simultaneous equations: Abstract

 \section{Abstract}

 This paper derives conditions under which preferences and technology are nonparametrically identified in hedonic equilibrium models, where products are differentiated along more than one dimension and agents are characterized by several dimensions of unobserved heterogeneity.
-With products differentiated along a quality index and agents characterized by scalar unobserved heterogeneity, single crossing conditions on preferences and technology provide identifying restrictions.
+With products differentiated along a quality index and agents characterized by scalar unobserved heterogeneity, single crossing conditions on preferences and technology provide identifying restrictions in \citet{EHN:2004} and \citet{HMN:2010}.
 We develop similar shape restrictions in the multi-attribute case.
 These shape restrictions, which are based on optimal transport theory and generalized convexity, allow us to identify preferences for goods differentiated along multiple dimensions, from the observation of a single market.
-We thereby extend identification results in \citeasnoun{Matzkin:2003} and \citeasnoun{HMN:2010} to accommodate multiple dimensions of unobserved heterogeneity.
+We thereby derive identification results for nonseparable simultaneous equations and multi-attribute hedonic equilibrium models with (possibly) multiple dimensions of unobserved heterogeneity.
 One of our results is a proof of absolute continuity of the distribution of endogenously traded qualities, which is of independent interest.